Relintai/pandemonium_engine_docs/tutorials/animation/animation_tree.rst

 In the absence of any viable set of transitions starting at the current state and finishing at the destination state, the graph teleports to the destination state.

-To use the travel ability, you should first retrieve the `AnimationNodeStateMachinePlayback <class_AnimationNodeStateMachinePlayback>` object from the ``AnimationTree`` node (it is exported as a property).
+To use the travel ability, you should first retrieve the `AnimationNodeStateMachinePlayback` object from the ``AnimationTree`` node (it is exported as a property).